rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/exercise1/README.md

 [](../example2/README).

 :::{warning}
-Do not run the code in this directory.
+Do not modify the code in this directory.
 You should copy this directory to your own working directory `$MYGTT`, as explained in [](workflow:copy), and then make modifications.
 Otherwise you may run into merge conflicts when you try to update the